danigunawan/webml-website/examples/posenet/README.md

 # WebML PoseNet Example
-This sample loads a pretrained posenet model, constructs and infers it by WebML API.
+This example loads a pretrained posenet model, constructs and infers it by WebML API.

 ## Screenshot
 ![PoseNet Screenshot](./img/posenet.png)